PankajNk/DataExplore/README.md

-DataExplore
+# Data Science Learning.

+## 1. Book Explan Project
     This is general project to understand some concept like manipulating and visualization.
-Main goal is to explore the data, here I have perform basic command that are required to explore the data firstly, We import the dependency ,then loading of datasets, Next describe() function,then target the numerical columns and perform some manipulation and lastly graph for visualization.
+    Here I have perform basic command that are required to explore the data,and try to follow the traditional or mandatory step invloed in data science.

+## 2. Google PlayStore Analysis
+    Analyze the data and understand which app is download more,in which category people like app more,analze the rating and understanding diferent aspect of data.